 It was one of the more crowded beaches we visited, but with good reason.
 I was actually surprised to see so many people in one place.
 For the most part, Block Island was pretty empty.
 But this area was dense like Jones Beach… ok, that’s an exaggeration.
 But still, it didn’t look like what I thought Mohegan Bluffs was going to look like – especially after walking down the steps of doom.

 There are these rock piles everywhere – not only at the Mohegan Bluffs.
 I’m talking about all of Block Island.
 It was so great to see.
 You have to wonder how old some of them are and what memories are associated with them. 🙂

-Naturally, after we climbed down, my friend Tracy and I made our own little rock pile.
+Naturally, after we climbed down, my friend Tracy and I made our own little rock pile to commemorate the day.
 It wasn’t very high – but that’s not the point.
+It was ours!

 Here’s our baby. 🙂 Isn’t she beautiful?

 Do you want to visit Block Island?
 If so – be SURE TO PUT the Mohegan Bluffs ON YOUR LIST.
 Here’s a dinky map so you get an idea of where you are supposed to go.

 If you want to read more about my anniversary trip, here’s a full recap of our Block Island Vacation stay.
 Want other travel advice?
 Check out my Travel section!!